Good to know

 1. Eligibility

-All amateur and professional cyclists are eligible to participate in the Engadin Cycling Marathon.
+Amateur and professional cyclists are eligible to take part in the Engadin Cycling Marathon, provided they meet the requirements set out in these regulations.

 2. Minimum age